 We can advertise a default route using RIP.
 Route propagation is useful when there is a single exit point in the network to reach the Internet or any other service.
-The default-information originate command in the router configuration mode allows default static route advertisement, so we need to configure the router with the default-information originate command.
+The default-information originate command in router configuration mode allows for default static route advertisement, so we need to configure the router with this command.

 - Router0>enable